yw0817/BIOS625_HW4/README.md

 ### Tutorial for LinearReg

-LinearReg takes two parameters, "theModel" and "data". "theModel" is the formula user can define.
+LinearReg takes two parameters, `@param` "theModel" and "data". "theModel" is the formula user can define.
 For example, mpg ~ cyl + disp + hp, meaning that mpg is regressed on cyl, disp, and hp.
 "data" should be the dataset the linear regression model is based on.
 For example, LinearReg(mpg ~ cyl + disp + hp, data = mtcars).